FIWARE/production-on-k8s/NGSI-LD_Data-Provider/README.md

 * [API Umbrella](https://github.com/FIWARE/helm-charts/tree/main/charts/api-umbrella)
 * [Keyrock](https://github.com/FIWARE/helm-charts/tree/main/charts/keyrock)

-We will assume that all components will be deployed within the namespace `provider`.
+In the following we will assume that all components will be deployed within the namespace `provider`.
+Change the name according to your needs.
 ```shell
 kubectl create ns provider
 ```